-- Provide a total compensation opportunity that is competitive with our peer group, but that also takes into account the need to compete for talent with much larger equipment and imaging companies. - Align compensation with the Company's performance by: - Providing a significant portion of total compensation in the form of a performance-based annual cash bonus dependent on the Company's profitability and each executive's performance relative to predetermined financial and other strategic objectives set at the beginning of each fiscal year. - · Making annual grants of stock options, which focus each executive on creating stockholder value. - Paying executive compensation that generally will be above peer company executive compensation targets when Intevac's financial performance is above peer company financial performance and below peer company executive compensation when Intevac's financial performance is below that of peer companies.
+Provide a total compensation package that is competitive with our peer group, but that also takes into account the need to compete for talent with large equipment companies such as Applied Materials and LAM Research.

-- Increase the portion of total compensation based on performance-based annual cash bonuses and stock options relative to base salary with increasing executive responsibility level. - Align each executive's goals with those of other executives to encourage a team approach to problem solving. - Provide clear guidelines for each compensation element relative to market practices (base salary, performance-based annual cash bonus and annual equity grants), while allowing the Compensation Committee flexibility to make final decisions based on management recommendations (other than decisions for the CEO and Chairman, which are made by the independent members of the Board of Directors), and other factors such as experience, contribution to business success and retention needs.
+- Align compensation with company performance by: - Providing a significant portion of total compensation in the form of a performance-based annual cash bonus dependent on the Company's profitability and each executive's performance relative to predetermined business objectives and target financial results set at the beginning of each fiscal year. - Providing another significant portion of total compensation in the form of stock options, which focus each executive on creating stockholder value over the vesting period of the options. - Paying executive compensation that will generally be above peer company executive compensation when Intevac's financial performance is above peer company financial performance and below peer company executive compensation when Intevac's financial performance is below that of peer companies. - Increase the portion of total compensation based on performance-based annual cash bonuses and stock options relative to base salary with increasing executive responsibility level. - Align each executive's goals with those of other executives to encourage a team approach to problem solving. - Provide clear guidelines for each compensation element (base salary, performance-based annual cash bonus and stock options), but give the Compensation Committee flexibility to make final decisions based on management recommendations (other than decisions for the Chief Executive Officer and Chairman, which are made by the independent members of the Board of Directors), and other factors such as experience, contribution to business success and retention needs. - Provide similar benefits to Named Executive Officers as provided to other employees.

-In general, our executives do not receive any benefits or perquisites other than those offered to all of Intevac's employees.
+In general, Executives do not receive compensation, benefits or non-compensation, non-equity special perquisites other than those offered to all of Intevac's employees.